Kiy-K/vibecode-arena/README.md

 [![Banner](./static/og-image.png)](https://vibecodearena.dev)

 Competitive multiplayer coding game where players pick an AI model and race to build UI components.
 Prompt your AI, watch your code render live, and outscore your friends.
-Kudos to the Claude Opus 4.5 for helping me ship this over the weekend!
+This project was created over the weekend to play with E2B's sandboxing capabilities - any feedback or contributions are welcome!

 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff)
 ![Svelte](https://img.shields.io/badge/Svelte-FF3E00?logo=svelte&logoColor=fff)